-12.2 We may end this contract if;
+12.2 We may end this Contract immediately if:

-12.2.1 You are in material breach of the contract,
+12.2.1 You are in material breach of the Contract;

-12.2.2 You did not pay us what you owe us when it was due,
+12.2.2 You did not pay us what you owe us when it was due;

-12.3.1 Ofgem gives a "Last Resort Supply Direction" to another supplier in respect of the gas and/or electricity in relation to the premises
+12.3 This Contract will terminate immediately if Ofgem gives a "Last Resort Supply Direction" to another supplier in respect of the Energy in relation to the Premises.

 13. Fixed Rate Tariff Contracts